marcobiedermann/advent-of-code/2022/day/6/README.md

 However, because he's heard you have [significant](/2016/day/6) [experience](/2016/day/25) [dealing](/2019/day/7) [with](/2019/day/9) [signal-based](/2019/day/16) [systems](/2021/day/25), he convinced the other Elves that it would be okay to give you their one malfunctioning device - surely you'll have no problem fixing it.

-As if inspired by comedic timing, the device emits a few <span title="The magic smoke, on the other hand, seems to be contained...
-FOR NOW!">colorful sparks</span>.
+As if inspired by comedic timing, the device emits a few colorful sparks.

 To be able to communicate with the Elves, the device needs to _lock on to their signal_.
 The signal is a series of seemingly-random characters that the device receives one at a time.